thorin/redmine_ldap_sync/README.md

   group's name.
 Eg, `sAMAccountName`.
 + **Account flags (user)** - The ldap attribute containing the account disabled flag.
 Eg., `userAccountControl`.
++ **Primary group (user)** - The ldap attribute that identifies the primary group of the user.
+This attribute will also be used as group id when searching for the group.
+Eg, `gidNumber`
 + **Members (group)** - The ldap attribute from where to fetch the group's members.
 Visible if the group membership is __on the group class__.
   Eg, `member`.